skbergam/DeveloperCandidatesWhatDoTheyKnowDoTheyKnowThingsLetsFindOut/README.md

 Your application's API will accept data for a lottery ticket, and respond with whether each pick has won, the prize won per-pick, and the total of all prizes won on the ticket.
 It is up to you to design and build this API.

 The Powerball winning numbers change on each "draw date".
-In order to determine a win or a loss, your application will have to retrieve the Powerball winning numbers from the following URL:
+In order to determine a win or a loss, your application will have to retrieve the Powerball draw dates and winning numbers from the following URL:

 https://games.api.lottery.com/api/v2.0/results?game=59bc2b6031947b9daf338d32